bluesky/bluesky/doc/source/tutorial.rst

                  motor2, -0.1, 0.1, 5, False))
                  motor3, -200, 200, 5, False))

-For plans incorporating adaptive logic, more specialized trajectories such as spirals, and more, see :doc:`plans`.
+See :ref:`multi_dimensional_scan` to handle more specialized cases, including unequal step spacing and combinations of :func:`~bluesky.plans.scan`-like and :func:`~bluesky.plans.grid_scan`-like movement.

+More generally, the :doc:`plans` documentation includes more exotic trajectories, such as spirals, and plans with adaptive logic, such as efficient peak-finders.

 Aside: Access Saved Data
 ========================